badboy/fnordig.de/_posts/2022-01-31-how-we-ship-ios-libraries.md

 "LIBRARY_SEARCH_PATHS[sdk=iphonesimulator*][arch=x86_64]" = "$(PROJECT_DIR)/target/x86_64-apple-ios/release";
 ```

-Save the file and return back to Xcode.
+Save the file and return focus back to Xcode.
-If you didn't make any typos Xcode should still be able to open your project.
+If you didn't make any typos Xcode should still have your project open.
 In the settings you will find the library search paths as we've just defined them.
+If you messed something up Xcode will complain that it cannot read the project file if you try to go to the settings.

 Next we need to teach Xcode how to compile Rust code.
 Once again go to your target settings, selecting the "Build Phases" tab again.

-There add a new "Run Script" phase, give it a name (double-click the "Run Script" section header),
+There add a new "Run Script" phase, give it the name "Build Rust library"
+(double-click the "Run Script" section header),
 and set the command to:

 ```